 For example, if you buy an iPhone from US T-Mobile, you can only use it with T-Mobile SIM cards because they will lock it as soon as you purchase it.

 In fact, the iPhone is also linked with the Carrier through its IMEI number.
 All networks share a huge IMEI database called GSMA.
 This way, every smartphone is fully identified and verified at all times.
-If it appears as locked on a network then you are stuck with it.
+If your device is locked on a network, unfortunately, you are stuck with that network.